sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/PROJECT_SPEC.md

     - `manual_review_required`: no-op, just flags for a human
 20. Implement `remediation_lambda.py`: reads the approved incident, calls the matching action function, updates DynamoDB status to `executed` or `failed`

+### Phase 6.5: Closed-loop verification (core novelty — do not skip)
+21. Implement a `verification_lambda.py` (or a final step inside `remediation_lambda.py` if simpler): after a remediation action executes, wait a short fixed interval (e.g., 2-5 minutes, long enough for the fix to take effect), then re-query the *same signal* that originally triggered detection for this incident:
+    - Resource exhaustion → re-check the CloudWatch metric that crossed the alarm threshold
+    - Misconfiguration → re-check the Config rule compliance status or re-run the GuardDuty-equivalent check on the resource
+    - Service cascade → re-check the X-Ray trace / error rate on the affected services
+22. Compare the rechecked signal against the original alarm threshold/condition.
+Write the result to `IncidentRecord.verification`: `resolved` (signal back to normal), `not_resolved` (signal still triggering), or `inconclusive` (ambiguous/insufficient data)
+23. This step runs for both real and injected incidents — it's what lets you measure the diagnosis-recovery gap (cases where `diagnosis.confidence` was high but `verification.status` came back `not_resolved`)

 ### Phase 7: Fault injection + evaluation harness
-21. Implement the 3 injection scripts — each deliberately triggers its fault class against the demo app (e.g., a CPU-burn script for exhaustion, a script that flips an S3 bucket to public, a script that kills service-c to cascade failures into service-a/b)
+24. Implement the 3 injection scripts — each deliberately triggers its fault class against the demo app (e.g., a CPU-burn script for exhaustion, a script that flips an S3 bucket to public, a script that kills service-c to cascade failures into service-a/b)
-22. Implement `run_evaluation.py`: runs each injection script N times (aim for 15-20 runs per class), waits for the pipeline to complete, pulls the resulting `IncidentRecord` from DynamoDB, and logs ground truth vs actual diagnosis
+25. Implement `run_evaluation.py`: runs each injection script N times (aim for 15-20 runs per class), waits for the pipeline (including the Phase 6.5 verification step) to complete, pulls the resulting `IncidentRecord` from DynamoDB, and logs ground truth vs actual diagnosis vs verification outcome
-23. Implement `metrics.py`:
+26. Implement `metrics.py`:
     - **MTTR**: `remediation.executed_at - detected_at`
-    - **RCA accuracy**: does `diagnosis.root_cause` semantically match `ground_truth.true_fault_class`? (use simple keyword/LLM-judge scoring, document your method in the paper)
+    - **RCA accuracy**: does `diagnosis.root_cause` semantically match `ground_truth.true_fault_class`? (use simple keyword/rule-based scoring as the primary metric to avoid LLM-judging-LLM bias; optionally compute a secondary LLM-judge score for comparison and document both methods clearly)
-    - **Hallucination rate**: does `reasoning_trace` reference any resource/metric not present in `raw_data.json`? (can script a basic check, or manually audit a sample — document either way)
+    - **Hallucination rate**: does `reasoning_trace` reference any resource/metric not present in `raw_data.json`? (script a basic check, or manually audit a sample — document either way)
+    - **Diagnosis-recovery gap** (novelty metric): % of incidents where `diagnosis.confidence` was high (e.g. >0.7) but `verification.status == not_resolved` — this is your headline result for the "diagnosis isn't the same as recovery" contribution
+    - **Failure mode distribution** (novelty metric): tally of `diagnosis.failure_mode` values across all runs — produces the taxonomy breakdown table for the paper (this requires a manual or semi-automated review pass over `reasoning_trace` for incidents where diagnosis was wrong or `verification.status == not_resolved`; define 4-6 failure mode categories after reviewing your first ~20 traces, don't predefine them before seeing real data)
-    - Add a flag to rerun a subset of evaluation with `used_rag=false` (bypass Knowledge Base retrieval) to compare RAG vs no-RAG accuracy/hallucination
+    - Add a flag to rerun a subset of evaluation with `used_rag=false` (skip runbook context injection) to compare context-injection vs no-context accuracy/hallucination/verification outcomes
-24. Output all results to `/evaluation/results/` as CSV + summary JSON, ready to turn into paper graphs
+27. Output all results to `/evaluation/results/` as CSV + summary JSON, ready to turn into paper graphs (include a dedicated `failure_taxonomy.csv` and `diagnosis_recovery_gap.csv`)

 ---